pipliz/ColonySurvival/gamedata/help/mod_callbacks.md

 CallbackType: `OnPlayerMoved`
 =======
 ## Description
-Signature: void (Players.Player a)
+Signature: void (Players.Player a, Vector3 oldPosition)
-Arg a: The player that moved.
 Called approx 6 times per second per player.
 New position/rotation is set on the Players.Player argument.
-## Registered callbacks: 2
+## Registered callbacks: 1
 0.	`pipliz.server.loadsurroundings`
 		_Queues up chunks to load if the player moves to other chunks_
-1.	`recalculate_activecolony`

 CallbackType: `OnTryChangeBlock`